guoqingbao/guoqingbao.github.io/_portfolio/portfolio-1.md

 Beijing iQiYi Tech Co., Ltd. (iQiYi.com), Beijing, China, Senior software engineer, 11/2011 – 07/2016

-Responsible for architecture design and development of the cross-platform video streaming architecture; design and implement the universal video streaming model; in charge of technical design, cooperation and communication with third parties, like XiaoMi, Lenovo, Huawei, etc.
+Responsibilities:

+Architecture design and development of a cross-platform streaming kernel; design and implementation of a universal video streaming module which have high extensibility and reliability; responsible for video client integration of iQiYi & PPS in video streaming; research, architecture design and development of technical solutions for iQiYi-XiaoMi video content cooperation; research and exploration of the video streaming solutions for early-stage internet TV; implementation of the human-machine interaction and video-on-demand solution for early-stage internet TV.

+Contributions:

-1) iQiYi Cross-Platform Video Streaming Architecture Designed and implemented a universal and cross-platform video streaming architecture, which can handle different streaming protocols and have the ability to seamlessly transform from one protocol to another without a stuck and black screen.
-The streaming architecture is successfully and stably running in hundreds of millions of devices and supporting over one billion video views per day since 2013 in iQiYi.com.
+(1) The universal video streaming model I designed & implemented is running in hundreds of millions of devices and stably supporting more than one billion video views per day, promoted more than 6% video view success rate.

-2) iQiYi Video Streaming Solution for third parties Designed the technical solutions that can stream iQiYi’s video and AD content on third party platforms.
-It combines different streams to one single stream smoothly, hide the complex logistics of communication with iQiYi’s servers.
-This project is successfully and stably running in tens of millions iQiYi, XiaoMi, and Huawei Smart TVs and TV Boxes since 2014.
+(2) I had successfully pushed forward the video streaming platform integration of iQiYi & PPS in video streaming level, coordinated different parties in this process, made the integration of the two brands more effective and saved lots of costs.

+(3) I had designed the technical solution which can stream our company’s video&AD content in third-party platforms.
+With the help of this tech solution, smart-phone maker XiaoMi had invested 300 million US dollars in our company for video content cooperation.
+I'm the main contributor to this project, from the technical design to collaboration with XiaoMi & internal department colleagues for pushing forward the project.

+(4) I've implemented the human-machine interaction and video-on-demand solution for early-stage internet TV using Windows as the simulation platform.
+This design is the pioneer for android Smart TV streaming client and now widely used by many Smart TV/TVBox devices.

+(5) I had designed the light-weight script language and interpretation engine for iQiYi PC client installer, it promoted the installation success rate nearly 10% to 98%.